 The deep burgundy leaves and soft seed plumes of this perennial grass sway and dance gently in the softest of breezes, adding movement to any planting combination.
 About the only negative thing that one can say about this lovely garden hybrid is that it is deciduous in cold weather, and so will die down temporarily.
 But, after a good cut-back and cleaning up, it will be back to add grace to another summer and autumn.

 Take care out there…

-It is a joy to use your bare hands when you work with leaves, flowers, roots and fresh potting soil, but if you have an open ound or any sore on your hands then it can be dangerous to your health.
-In that case rather be safe and wear gloves.
-(This is Anna’s latest battle scar, inflicted by a hot oven, and it just goes to show that working in the kitchen is more dangerous than potting up a container…)
+It is a joy to use your bare hands when you work with leaves, flowers, roots and fresh potting soil, but if you have an open wound or any sore on your hands then it can be dangerous to your health.
+In that case, rather be safe and wear gloves.
+(This is Anna’s latest battle scar, inflicted by a hot oven, and it just goes to show that working in the kitchen is more dangerous than potting up a meadow container…)